 Your home insurance will not cover replacing your heating system when it gets too old - normal wear and tear is never covered in a home insurance policy.

 You will probably see a surcharge for radiant heating and hot water baseboards.
-In general, insurance carriers like the forced air system, because it keeps the really hot portion of the heating system away from people in the home.
+In general, insurance carriers like the forced air system, because it keeps the high-temperature portion of the heating system away from people in the home.
 Also, with hot water baseboards, there is always the risk of a water leak causing damage - be sure to check for leaks regularly if you have these in your home.

-Hopefully you have a better understanding of how your home is heated and how it will affect your home insurance costs.
+Hopefully, you have a better understanding of how your home is heated and how it will affect your home insurance costs.